Author and descendant of Crazy Horse to speak in Rome in February

-Rome is rich in Cherokee heritage but it will the history of a Plains tribe, the Lakota, that author Bill Matson and Elder Floyd Clown Sr. -- a descendant of Crazy Horse -- will focus on during their visit.
+Calhoun and Gordon County are rich in Cherokee heritage, but it will be the history of a Plains tribe, the Lakota, that author Bill Matson and Elder Floyd Clown Sr. — a descendant of Crazy Horse — will focus on during their visit.

 The duo is slated for a lecture and book-signing event Feb.
 6 at the Rome Area History Museum.